 - Being afraid others will notice these feelings

 Seven out of every 100 people suffer from social anxiety disorder.
-Sometimes you may realize your feelings are out of proportion to a situation, but can’t get them under control by yourself.
+Sometimes, you may realize your feelings are out of proportion to a situation, but you still can’t get them under control by yourself.
+That’s where a social anxiety service dog can help.

 A pet with a service animal registration could be the first major step toward overcoming social anxiety disorder, especially when combined with treatment by a medical professional.

 When you obtain an emotional support animal (ESA) letter, you can take your pet with you into nearly every social situation.
 You will no longer be entering into a conversation or meeting another person or persons by yourself!
-You can lean on your pet for reassurance, confidence and even distraction.
+You can lean on your social anxiety service dog for reassurance, confidence, and even distraction.
 Whenever someone approaches them with an animal, people nearly always focus on the animal first — leaving their owners feeling far less self-conscious.

 Social anxiety disorder usually isn’t restricted to interactions with work colleagues or strangers.
 The disorder can be experienced with friends and family members, too.
 Fortunately, these will likely be the very people who will be the most positive with an emotional support animal.